Post-Soviet Transition in Central Asia: A Sociological Perspective

 Urban Sociology in Asia: A Regional Overview

-Kinship Groups: Lineage and Clan/Gotra in Sociological Perspective
+Village and City in India: A Sociological Perspective

 Introduction on Urban Sociology in Asia Urban sociology examines the social structures, processes, and transformations within cities.
 Asia, as the most populous and rapidly urbanizing continent, presents a unique case study for urban sociologists.
 The region’s urbanization is marked by diversity—ranging from the hyper-modern cities of Japan and South Korea to the sprawling megacities of … Read more